bingalls/dynamovie/README.md

 * `cd dynamovie/web/`
 * `quasar dev`

-## Bugs
+## Road Map
-This is development code, and not ready for production.
-Note:
+This is development code, not yet ready for production.
+With community support, the following will be improved:

+* Font in select is too big
+* delete & update loses filter of data
+* Quasar is still a beta release
+* As few files have been changed, to make upgrade easier.
+For example, side menu is unchanged.
 * CORS is configured to allow all hosts
-* No TLS, nor authentication
+* No TLS, nor authentication.
+Important for updates & deletes
-* All servers are statically set as localhost
+* API's localhost setting in Index.vue should be moved to quasar.conf.js
+* No tests have been written.
+Only tested with local DynamoDB
+* API can be richer: versioning, schema, graphql, etc
+* Pagination is currently client side, only.
+Server pagination is commented.
+* Studios & Genres come from a limited static list
+* Move to TypeScript, just like the next version
+* The table is too wide for mobile.
+Currently, no feasible solution